nikolakisp/ublox-demo/README.md

 os.environ['DB_NAME']
 os.environ['ACCESS_TOKEN']
 ```

-Do not forget to set the declared project's environment variables to your [.spannerci.yml](#configuration-with-spannerciyml) file.
+All the environment variables inside [.spannerci.yml](#configuration-with-spannerciyml) must be defined also to the related section in the Project Settings page of Spanner CI console.

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
 For example: